princeyadav0136/DevTinder/revise.md

 - Create POST /signup API to add data to the database
 - Push some documents using API calls from postman
 - Error Handling using try and catch

+- Difference b/w json and javascript object
+- Add the express.json() middleware to your app
+- Make your signup dynamic to receive data from end user